apache/nuttx/configs/olimex-lpc1766stk/README.txt

     2. I used this configuration to test the USB hub class.
 I did this testing with the following changes to the configuration:

+       Drivers -> USB Host Driver Support
          CONFIG_USBHOST_HUB=y                  : Enable the hub class
          CONFIG_USBHOST_ASYNCH=y               : Asynchonous I/O supported needed for hubs

+       System Type -> USB host configuration
          CONFIG_LPC17_USBHOST_NASYNCH=8        : Allow up to 8 asynchronous requests
          CONFIG_USBHOST_NEDS=3                 : Increase number of endpoint descriptors from 2
          CONFIG_USBHOST_NTDS=4                 : Increase number of transfer descriptors from 3
          CONFIG_USBHOST_TDBUFFERS=4            : Increase number of transfer buffers from 3
          CONFIG_USBHOST_IOBUFSIZE=256          : Decrease the size of I/O buffers from 512

+       RTOS Features -> Work Queue Support
+         CONFIG_SCHED_LPWORK=y         : Low priority queue support is needed CONFIG_SCHED_LPNTHREADS=1
+         CONFIG_SCHED_LPWORKSTACKSIZE=1024

+       NOTES:

+       1. It is necessary to perform work on the low-priority work queue (vs. the high priority work queue) because deferred hub-related work requires some delays and waiting that is not appropriate on the high priority work queue.

-       I also increased some stack sizes:
+       2. I also increased some stack sizes.
+These values are not tuned.
+          When I ran into stack size issues, I just increased the size of all threads that had smaller stacks.

           CONFIG_EXAMPLES_HIDKBD_STACKSIZE=2048   : Was 1024
           CONFIG_HIDKBD_STACKSIZE=2048            : Was 1024
-       CONFIG_SCHED_HPWORKSTACKSIZE=2048       : Was 1024
+          CONFIG_SCHED_HPWORKSTACKSIZE=2048       : Was 1024 (1024 is probably ok)

        STATUS:
          2015-04-26: The hub basically works.
 I do get crashes in the LPC16 USB host driver